Yes, it’s my voice…didn’t get to add captions but I’m sure you know what I’m saying.

 Another virtual character experiment using my voice, this time I used Gemini to generate the character of me, then had it talk and animate in Flow Veo3.
 Then I had to record my own voice to replace the voice Veo3 generated and edited in Adobe Premiere.
 I’m sure they’ll find a way to do this faster but for now, here’s the result.

 I’m procrastinating and holding off on creating my character for VTube Studio; it’s daunting and a lot of work.
-Also because I’m building a avatar/character of myself – I’m hella picky.
+Also because I’m building an avatar/character of myself – I’m hella picky.
 But for now, this will do.

 You can see the other one I did with Adobe Character for comparison using existing character elements.
 It looked pretty generic.